We go further.BIKES KITS SHOP

 Virtually all mechanical parts can be found at your local bike shops or online.

-Bafang motors and Lithium-ion batteries are widely available in the UK.
+Motors and batteries are widely available in the UK.

 Check out the pedelecs forum for useful information.

 Where are your bikes made?We assemble our bikes in Southend-On-Sea from parts made in Shanghai, China.